paultrigcode/Chatbot/README.md

-# ajanta
+# Ajantala
-A Yoruba Chat Bot
+A Yoruba Chat Bot powered by Django and PyQt